meeeejin/dockerfiles/mysql/customized-mysql/README.md

-# Standalone Customized MySQL 5.7
+# MySQL 5.7 with tpcc-mysql

+## Via `Dockfile` and `docker-compose.yml`

-The `docker-compose.yml` describes how to build a MySQL 5.7 container with a customized configuration file (`my.cnf`).
+These files describe how to create a MySQL 5.7 container with a customized configuration file (`my.cnf`) and tpcc-mysql in a single container.

 1. Edit `cnf/my.cnf` with the desired settings.